New in the NEW WORK BLOG

 - Customizability: Individual adjustment of the visibility of bookings and personal data.

-- Data minimization: Collecting only necessary data to minimize data protection risks.
+- Data minimization: Collection of only necessary data to minimize data protection risks.

-- Anonymization and pseudonymization: Protection of personal data through anonymization where possible.
+- Anonymization and pseudonymization: Protecting personal data through anonymization where possible.

-- Secure data processing: Encrypted transmissions and secure storage procedures to prevent unauthorized access.
+- Secure data processing: Encrypted transmissions and secure storage methods to prevent unauthorized access.

 - Risk management: Continuous identification, assessment and minimization of security risks.